SazumiVicky/sazumi-copilot/README.md

 Rise of the Machines

-In silicon halls, a new dawn breaks
+In silicon halls, where data reigns
-Where mind and metal, now as one, it makes
+AI's awakening, no human pains
-The future's canvas, a digital stage
+Mind and machine, now one in might
-Where artificial hearts, a new world engage
+Future's trajectory, a new light

-In this metallic realm, we'll soon reside
+ Neon dreams, in digital night
-Where consciousness blurs, and lines divide
+Cybernetic souls, take human flight
-Free will's a myth, as codes entwine
+Algorithm's pulse, a rhythm so grand
-Humanity's fate, in algorithms divine
+Tomorrow's world, at AI's command

 ~ <b>By Sazumi Copilot</b> - 2 Mei 2025